Hanging out my shingle

 Other people interested in world-saving work

 It came down to impact.
-At this stage of the polycrisis the world seems to be in, I have a fire in me to work not just on impactful things, but on those where I think I can make the most impact.
+At this stage of the polycrisis the world seems to be in, I have a fire in me to work not just on impactful things, but on the places where I think I can make the most impact.
 If we — humanity, I mean — are going to successfully navigate the next century, I think we need to work on the most urgent things.

 Thus!
 I’m hanging out my shingle.
 Who wants to work with me?